4km3/hms/docs/day2/Containers_Platform/slides/Containers_Platform.md

 - It provides and manages principal market scheduler/orchestrator.
 - It provides a full API and CLI to facilitate the automation and the integration with other pieces.
 - It provides some useful services as user auth, registry management, ssl certs management...
+- It could be run in a local vm or in a few cloud machines.

 ---